 You may also enjoy the post, 17 Best Summer Home Decor Accessories to Thrift.

-Really, I wanted to fill this old tin with tulips in a variety of colors, but our one market in town was out.
+Really, I wanted to fill this old tin with tulips in various colors, but our one market in town was out.
 But once the tulips were back in stock, here was the result.
 See how I keep these tulips standing tall.

 You may also enjoy the post, 17 Simple Tulip Arrangements You Can Create Today.

-And do you remember these vintage blue cream soup bowls from the post, Romantic Antique Table Setting with Thoughtful Design?
+Do you remember these vintage blue cream soup bowls from the post Romantic Antique Table Setting with Thoughtful Design?

-Blue stoneware is always a favorite and the price was right on this stunning blue bowl.
+Blue stoneware has always been a favorite, and the price was right for this stunning blue bowl.

-This antique blue stoneware bowl looks delightful filled with daffodils during our stint here in mud season.
+This antique blue stoneware bowl looks delightful and filled with daffodils during our stint here during mud season.

 Oh, and I found 10 of these small vintage dishes for just $2 apiece.
-I’m planning on using them to make more dishy kitchen hooks to sell in my vintage window booth for spring.
+I plan on using them to make more dishy kitchen hooks to sell in my vintage window booth for spring.

 The pink and gold pattern will add a nice spring accessory to the booth this mud season.